aengusng8/aengusng8.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: |+
-  I am a Predoctoral Research Resident at <a href="https://www.qualcomm.com/research/artificial-intelligence">Qualcomm AI Research</a>, where I am fortunate to be advised by Principal Scientist Dr. <a href="https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en">Anh Tran</a>.<br><br>
+  I am a Predodocoral Research Resident at <a href="https://www.qualcomm.com/research/artificial-intelligence">Qualcomm AI Research</a>, where I am fortunate to be advised by Principal Scientist Dr. <a href="https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en">Anh Tran</a>.<br><br>
   I am actively pursuing a PhD position in Computer Science for the Fall 2026 intake and excited to collaborate on impactful research! 🚀<br>
   <br>
   <span class="contact-info">Contact: anng@qti.qualcomm.com</span>